 • Monitoring the plan

-On April 20, 2021, the B.C.
-Minister of Finance announced the 2021 budget.
-We have highlighted the most important things you need to know, including:
+On February 22, 2022, the B.C.
+Minister of Finance announced the 2022 budget.
+We have highlighted the most important financial measures you need to know, with an emphasis on:

 • Supporting sustainable economic development

 • Offering stronger healthcare

 • Expanding child care options and lowering fees